 There is a big number of ticket counters at Bangkok Northern Bus Terminal.
 For the most popular destinations, there are many companies serving the same route throughout the day.
 Normally, there’s no need to book tickets in advance as you can buy a ticket at the bus station 30 minutes before departure time.
 However, during holiday periods such as New Year and Songkran Festival in April, booking in advance is necessary unless you can wait few hours with the crowd at the bus terminal for the next bus to depart.

 Some of the bus companies offer their own online-booking systems so you can visit their websites and book your seats in advance.
 If you are staying in the city, you can go to the bus station a day or two before your trip and buy your ticket there.
-Otherwise you can use the most popular online system for ticket bookings in Thailand 12go.asia.
+Otherwise you can use online system Bookaway for booking of you bus ticket.